mansengstedt/spring-ai-llms/README.md

 To test, you can use the IntelliJ HTTP client with the provided `.rest` files in the `src/test/intellij` directory.

 ## Todo
+* upgrade spring-ai to latest 1.1.2
+* choose which provider to use: collapse all endpoint and single provider to one endpoint
+* add Gemini (fixed)
-* remove 2 transitive vulnerabilities:
+* remove 2 transitive vulnerabilities (fixed)
-* add security
+* add security (later)
 * proper parallelization in ChatService (fixed)
 * add tests (fixed)
 * rename objects and methods (fixed)